raphael-proust/raphael-proust.github.io/about.md

 After babbling BASIC on my CASIO graph 65, I learned [OCaml](https://ocaml.org/).
 I consider it my main programming language.
-I am also proficient in Python, Javascript, and Scala.
+I am also proficient, if rusty, in Python, Javascript, and Scala.
 I have also been in contact with Scheme, Haskell and C.
-Most of my public software contributions are on [Github](http://github.com/raphael-proust/) and on [Gitlab](https://gitlab.com/raphael-proust).
+Most of my public software contributions are on [Gitlab](https://gitlab.com/raphael-proust) and on [Github](http://github.com/raphael-proust/).

 I speak French, English and some Spanish.
 I started learning Chinese and Toki Pona although I am not proficient in either.